The HulC: Confidence Regions from Convex Hulls: Confidence Regions under Unimodality

 \section{Confidence Regions under Unimodality}

 In previous sections, we have considered the construction of confidence intervals based on the median bias of the estimation procedure.
 In some cases, the estimation procedure has a large median bias close to $1/2$.
 For example in the mean square estimation problem, $\widebar{X}_n^2$ has a median bias of $1/2$ when $\mu = 0$ and in the uniform model, the MLE has a median bias of $1/2$.
 In these cases, the \hulc and \ahulc are not useful because they would require infinite splits of the data.
 Interestingly, in these examples, the limiting distribution of the estimation procedure is unimodal at the true parameter.
-In the univariate setting, unimodality at $\theta_0$ means that the distribution function is convex for $t \le \theta_0$ and concave for $t \ge \theta_0$. {\clr It is important to note that unimodality of a random variable is a global property of the distribution function unlike median bias, which is a local property.}
+In the univariate setting, unimodality {of an estimator} at $\theta_0$ means that the distribution function {of the estimator} is convex on $(\infty, \theta_0]$ and concave on $[\theta_0, \infty)$. {\clr It is important to note that unimodality of a random variable is a global property of the distribution function unlike median bias, which is a local property.}

 Using the results of~\cite{lanke1974interval}, we can construct a confidence interval based on unimodality of the estimation procedure.
 The resulting confidence interval is very similar to the one from the \hulcnospace.
 The \uhulc method is presented in Algorithm~\ref{alg:confidence-unimodal}.